Evolutionary dynamics of time-resolved social interactions: Evolution of Cooperation in Time-varying Networks

 As we pointed out above, edge activation patterns show non-trivial correlations.
-To highlight the effects of temporal correlations and of periodicity in the appearance of links in the real data sets, we have simulated the games also on randomized time-varying graphs and on synthetic networks generated through the activity-driven model~\cite{Perra2012}.
-The results for randomized graphs and activity-driven graphs are reported, respectively, in the middle and in the bottom panels of Fig.~\ref{fig2} and Fig.~\ref{fig3}.
+To highlight the effects of temporal correlations and of periodicity in the appearance of links in the real data sets, we have simulated the games also on randomized time-varying graphs and on synthetic networks generated through the activity-driven model~\cite{Perra2012} (See Appendix B for details on the activity-driven model).
+The results for randomized graphs and activity-driven graphs are reported, respectively, in the middle and in bottom panels of Figs.~\ref{fig2} and \ref{fig3}.

 Randomized time-varying graphs are obtained by uniformly reshuffling the original sequences of snapshots.
-In this case the frequency of each pairwise contact is preserved equal to that of the original data set.
-However, the temporal correlations of these contacts, namely the persistence of an edge during consecutive time snapshots, are completely washed out.
-As expected, for $\Delta t=M\tau$ the cooperation diagrams obtained on the reshuffled sequences (middle rightmost panels of Fig.~\ref{fig2} and Fig.~\ref{fig3}) are identical to those obtained on the corresponding original data sets (top rightmost panels).
-In fact, when $\Delta t=M\tau$ each agent plays with all the contacts she has seen in the whole observation interval, with the corresponding weights, before updating her strategy.
-Since, in this particular case the frequencies of contacts are the only ingredients responsible for the emergence of cooperation, and such frequencies are the same both in the original data set and in the reshuffled version, the results of the original and randomized graphs have to be identical.
-Conversely, for smaller values of $\Delta t$, the importance of the temporal correlations of each pairwise contact becomes clear since the cooperation diagrams for randomized and original networks are very different in both MIT Reality Mining and INFOCOM'06.
-In fact for the randomized graphs, the cooperation levels at $\Delta t=1$ week and $\Delta t=1$ hour, respectively, become comparable to those obtained for $\Delta t=M\tau$.
-This points out that destroying the temporal correlations of each pairwise contact enhances cooperation.
+In this case, the frequency of each pairwise contact is preserved equal to that of the original data set.
+However, the temporal correlations of these contacts, namely the persistence of an edge during consecutive time snapshots, are completely wiped out.
+As expected, for $\Delta t=M\tau$ the cooperation diagrams obtained on the reshuffled sequences (middle rightmost panels of Figs.~\ref{fig2} and \ref{fig3}) are identical to those obtained on the corresponding original data sets (top rightmost panels).
+In fact, when $\Delta t=M\tau$ each agent plays with all the contacts she has seen in the whole observation interval, with the corresponding weights, before updating her strategy, and thus the frequencies of contacts are the only ingredients responsible for the emergence of cooperation.
+Conversely, for smaller values of $\Delta t$, the importance of the temporal correlations of each pairwise contact becomes clear since the cooperation diagrams for randomized and original networks are very different in both data sets.
+In fact, for the randomized graphs, the cooperation levels at $\Delta t=1$ week and $\Delta t=2$ hours for the Reality and INFOCOM data sets, respectively, are comparable to those for $\Delta t=M\tau$.
+This points out that cooperation is enhanced by destroying the temporal correlations of pairwise contacts.